 Pee Dee Research and Education Center

-Agronomic Crops Program Team, Water Resources Program Team, Plant and Environmental Sciences Department, PeeDee Research and Education Center
+Water Resources Program Team, Agricultural and Environmental Science Department, Agricultural Sciences Department, Experiment Station, PeeDee Research and Education Center

 Office: Florence, SC

 M.S.
 Biological and Agricultural Engineering

 Courses taught at the University of Georgia: